TeeDan205/SQL-KMS-file_Documentation/README.md

     ![4ansa](https://github.com/user-attachments/assets/d7d40274-f465-4878-98ec-dbe4914ac3dd)

-     Having identified the bottom 10 customers in terms of sales, region and  their prefrences;
+     Having identified the bottom 10 customers in terms of sales, region and  their preferences;

    (i) Create a branch closer to Alberta Province and those far away region from the Kuga Mega Store location.